Set up a Direct Debit

 What is the process for preparing a Local Plan?

 For further information please view the Local Plan Process.

 What is the timeline for preparing the Local Plan?

 The process to produce the new Local Plan commenced in May 2015 and is anticipated to be completed in late 2020.
 The current timeline for preparing the plan can be viewed on the Local Development Scheme page.

 How can I get involved?

-The Local Plan is nearing its first public consultation stage and this will provide an opportunity for people to comment on its content.
+The Local Plan is currently open for public consultation.
+This provides an opportunity for people to comment on its content and help to improve the plan.
 Please see our Local Plan Consultation page for further details.

-Those wishing to be notified of the consultation should consider signing up to the Local Plan Consultation Database as a consultee.
-The feedback from the First Draft Local Plan consultation will help to draft a Final Draft Local Plan which will again be put to public consultation.
+The feedback from the First Draft Local Plan consultation will help us to prepare a Final Draft Local Plan which will again be put to public consultation.